A recent article in the Times of India made me think.

 But for a women who is performing equally well and is seen as successful and self-confident, to be influential and progress in her career, she needs to make sure that she is investing time helping others and being a good citizen.
 Hence, performance reviews for women contain twice as much language about being prosocial, with terms such as warm, empathetic, helpful and dedicated to others, than for men.

 This along with the inherent barriers – personal mindset barriers that women have as well as the barriers at the workplace, have led to confidence gap, leadership gap and pay gap between the male and female workforce.

 Overcoming barriers at the work place, requires a shift in the individual mindset of working men and women and systematic shifts at the organizations at the policy level, which would give equal treatment.

 Women don’t want preferential treatment.
 We want equal treatment.

 About the author:

 Sandhya Reddy is a PCC Accredited Executive Coach and Leadership coach based in Bangalore, India.
 She is a Hogan Assessor and Coach.
 She is the Founder and Principal Coach at Chapter Two Coaching, a coaching consultancy that specializes in leadership development.
+She is also a Certified Hogan Assessor.
 She has over 750+ hours of experience with coaching senior professionals.
 She has enabled personal transformation for over 1500+ individuals through coaching interventions, workshops, webinars and mentoring.